Data Protection Policy

 - Be processed in a manner that ensures appropriate security of personal data, including protection against unauthorized or unlawful processing, accidental loss, destruction or damage.

-The Company may only process personal data if permitted to do so under the GDPR and other applicable laws governing data protection.
-The following are the grounds EDC relies upon to process personal data:
+The Company may only process personal data if permitted to do so under Data Protection Laws.
+The following are the grounds Entrust relies upon to process personal data: